-Prosecco Brands have long suffered from an image problem that no amount of sales volume could solve.
-In the popular imagination, it remains the cheap celebration bottle, the casual aperitivo sparkler, the fizzy alternative you order when Champagne feels too serious or too expensive.
+Prosecco has long had an image problem that no amount of sales volume could fix.
+In the popular imagination, it’s the cheap celebration bottle, the casual aperitivo sparkler, the fizzy alternative you reach for when Champagne feels too serious or too expensive.

-This perception persists even as the category has undergone a quiet transformation over the past five years, one that has escaped the notice of most collectors still fixated on Burgundy allocations and Bordeaux futures.
+That perception sticks even as the category has quietly transformed over the past five years in ways that most collectors have completely missed, too busy chasing Burgundy allocations and Bordeaux futures to pay attention.

 While the wine world’s attention focused elsewhere, a small tier of premium Prosecco producers began doing something remarkable: they started making wines that could age, appreciate, and command serious prices in secondary markets.

-The evolution accelerated dramatically between 2020 and 2025, driven by stricter DOCG classifications, the emergence of documented single-vineyard bottlings, and a new generation of producers treating Prosecco with the same terroir-obsessed rigor that Champagne houses brought to their grand crus.
+The evolution accelerated sharply between 2020 and 2026, driven by stricter DOCG classifications, the emergence of documented single-vineyard bottlings, and a new generation of producers treating Prosecco with the same terroir-obsessed rigor that Champagne houses brought to their grand crus.

 According to Wine Spectator and Liv-ex data, premium Prosecco as a category has shown growth rates that outpace comparable Champagne segments in certain price bands, particularly in the $25 to $50 retail range where quality improvements have been most dramatic.